 The holder of any Subordinated Note may give written notice to the Issuer that such Subordinated Note is, and such Subordinated Note shall accordingly immediately become, due and repayable at its principal amount, together with interest accrued to the date of repayment (including Arrears of Interest) in the case of the liquidation of the Issuer (an "Event of Default").
-Liquidation may occur as a result of the winding-up of the Issuer (ontbinding en vereffening), bankruptcy (faillissement) of the Issuer or the emergency regulation (noodregeling) being applied to the Issuer if that constitutes a liquidation.
+Liquidation may occur as a result of the winding-up of the Issuer (ontbinding en vereffening) or bankruptcy (faillissement) of the Issuer.